Minchen Li 李旻辰

 M.Sc., Computer Science, University of British Columbia, 2015 - 2018

 B.Eng.
 (Hons), Computer Science and Technology, Zhejiang University, 2011 - 2015

-During my M.Sc., I worked with Prof. Alla Sheffer on garment modeling (FoldSketch), OptCuts, mesh simplification, and shape deformation.
-I was also very lucky to work with Dr. Xinxin Zhang and Prof. Robert Bridson on fluids simulation.
+During my M.Sc., I worked with Prof. Alla Sheffer on garment design optimization (FoldSketch), OptCuts, etc. I was also very lucky to work with Dr. Xinxin Zhang and Prof. Robert Bridson on smoke simulation.